kaiden-dough/fastpages/_posts/2022-11-28-Unit_3_Sections.md

 while x>0:
   print(x)
 ```
-- Combining loops with conditionals to Break, Continue
+- Combining loops with conditionals to Break, Continue: loops are combined with  conditionals to reduce code repetition and it only works if the condition is met
 - Procedural Abstraction, Python Def procedures, Parameters, Return Values: procedural abstraction is the making of functions to decrease code repetition, parameters are used in functions to have specific values in a procedure to execute, return values is the value returned by the function
 ```python
 def multiply(x,y):